Email is Permanent

-Matthew Tanin, a fund manager at Bear Stearns, is learning an important lesson about email: It is, for all practical purposes, permanent.
+Matthew Tanin, a fund manager at Bear Stearns, has learned an important lesson about email: It is, for all practical purposes, permanent.

 It is easy to think of email as a conversation.
 You say something and get a reply back and both parties hit delete and it is gone.
 However, in reality, much of the email you send is stored permanently somewhere–especially when you are dealing with corporate mail servers.
 If you send a message out, it will go into your sent items and will usually be backed up on your local mail server.
 Even if you delete the email from your sent items, it is likely to be merely “flagged” for deletion and still backed up.